edward19978695/baha-anime-analysis/README.md

 After scraping data from the [Animation Crazy](https://ani.gamer.com.tw/) website, I conducted some exploratory data analysis (EDA) to gain insights from the data.
-The implementation details can be found in the `eda.py` script within the `modules` folder.
+The implementation details can be found in [eda.py](modules/eda.py) script.

 ## i.
 Viewers Are More Likely to Score Fewer-Episode Animations  <a name="scoreRateObserve"></a>